Pierre-Lannoy/wp-sessions/README.md

 * login/logout breakdowns;
 * password resets;

+__Sessions__ supports a set of WP-CLI commands to:

+* manage WordPress active sessions (list and kill) - see `wp help sessions active` for details;
+* toggle on/off main settings - see `wp help sessions settings` for details;
+* modify operations mode - see `wp help sessions mode` for details;
+* display passwords statistics - see `wp help sessions analytics` for details.

+For a full help on WP-CLI commands in Sessions, please [read this guide](WP-CLI.md).

 __Sessions__ is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

 ## Installation